ArtifexSoftware/MuPDF.NET/docs/api/utils.rst

-:meth:`EnsureIdentity`               Store ID in PDF trailer :meth:`ExpandFontName`               Make /DA string of annotation :meth:`GetId`                        Count numbers and return unique id on one process :meth:`GetAllContents`               All /Contents streams concatenated to one bytes object.
-:meth:`GetAnnotByName`               Retrieve annot by name (/NM key) :meth:`GetArea`                      Calculate area of rectangle :meth:`GetBorderStyle`               Return int meaning PdfObj "border style" from string type :meth:`GetColors`                    Retrieve the red, green, blue triple of a color name :meth:`GetColorHSV`                  Retrieve the hue, saturation, value triple of a color name :meth:`GetColorInfoList`             Returns Tuples containing of color name, red, green, blue color values :meth:`GetDestString`                Calculate the PDF action string :meth:`GetFieldTypeText`             Returns field type string from int type :meth:`GetFontProperties`            Returns properties of the font having xref in PDF :meth:`GetGlyphText`                 Adobe Glyph List function :meth:`GetImageExtension`            Return extension for MuPDF image type :meth:`GetLinkText`                  Define skeletons for /Annots object texts :meth:`GetWidgetProperties`          Populate a Widget object with the values from a PDF form field :meth:`InsertContents`               Insert a buffer as a new separate /Contents object of a page :meth:`Integer2Letter`               Return letter sequence string for integer i :meth:`Integer2Roman`                Return roman numeral for integer i :meth:`MeasureString`                Calculate the width of the text :meth:`MergeRange`                   Copy a range of pages (spage, epage) from a source PDF to a specified location (apage) of the target PDF
+:meth:`EnsureIdentity`               Store ID in PDF trailer :meth:`ExpandFontName`               Make /DA string of annotation :meth:`GetId`                        Count numbers and return unique id on one process :meth:`GetAllContents`               All /Contents streams concatenated to one bytes object :meth:`GetAnnotByName`               Retrieve annotation by name (/NM key) :meth:`GetArea`                      Calculate area of rectangle :meth:`GetBorderStyle`               Return `int` meaning PdfObj "border style" from string type :meth:`GetColors`                    Retrieve the red, green, blue triple of a color name :meth:`GetColorHSV`                  Retrieve the hue, saturation, value triple of a color name :meth:`GetColorInfoList`             Returns Tuples containing color name, red, green, blue color values :meth:`GetDestString`                Calculate the PDF action string :meth:`GetFieldTypeText`             Returns field type string from `int` type :meth:`GetFontProperties`            Returns properties of the font having xref in PDF :meth:`GetGlyphText`                 Adobe Glyph List function :meth:`GetImageExtension`            Return extension for MuPDF image type :meth:`GetLinkText`                  Define skeletons for `/Annots` object texts :meth:`GetWidgetProperties`          Populate a Widget object with the values from a PDF form field :meth:`InsertContents`               Insert a buffer as a new separate `/Contents` object of a page :meth:`Integer2Letter`               Return letter sequence string for integer `i` :meth:`Integer2Roman`                Return roman numeral for integer `i` :meth:`MeasureString`                Calculate the width of the text :meth:`MergeRange`                   Copy a range of pages (spage, epage) from a source PDF to a specified location (apage) of the target PDF
 :meth:`NormalizeRotation`            Return normalized /Rotate value:one of 0, 90, 180, 270